 No, however the applicant must be employed to the Public Sector for 2 continuous years.

-What is the cost of an Official Receipt book?
+What is the cost for Official General Receipt Books?

-Official Receipt books are sold in batches of ten (10).
+General Receipt books are sold in batches of ten (10).
 The cost for each batch of ten (10) is JMD$4,500.00.
-Payment can be made by cash or Manager’s cheque made payable to Accountant General for Miscellaneous Revenue.
+Payment can be made by cash, Manager’s cheque, direct deposit made payable to Accountant General for Miscellaneous Revenue or by credit/debit card.

 In cases where payment was made via direct deposit, proof of deposit must be presented along with items required above.